 The 2018 prize will honour an Extraordinary Project (€3,000) and is open to ecovillage communities or projects worldwide.
 Nominations for 2018 are now open for projects anywhere in the world!
 We are accepting nominations from August 25th, 2018 through September 25th, 2018.

 Projects (or people) can nominate themselves or others, by uploading a project in the Ecovillage Map, as well as filling in the application form:

-A diverse panel of judges will meet and choose from a shortlist in November, and winners will be informed during the first week of October.
+Our Jury will meet and choose from a shortlist and winners will be informed during the first week of October.
 For more information, contact GEN’s Communications Director.